You are here

 - The Exceptional Services Unit has a family-school liaison who acts as a resource and aids in answering individuals' questions, and assists in directing parents to various resources.
 The liaison serves as a resource to parents in non-legal special education matters.

-If parents have exhausted all avenues to settle conflicts at the district level, the above link to Early Dispute Resolution will describe various options available to them.
+If parents have exhausted all avenues to settle conflicts at the district level, the above link to Alternative Dispute Resolution will describe various options available to them.